School of Health Sciences Programs

 Since 1934, our program has prepared laboratory professionals to work in various laboratory settings including hospital labs, reference labs, physician office labs, and pharmaceutical labs.

-As a Medical Laboratory Science professional, you will play a crucial role in the detections, diagnosis, and treatment of disease.
+As a Medical Laboratory Science professional, you will play a crucial role in the detection, diagnosis, and treatment of disease.
 Medical laboratory science professionals generate accurate laboratory data that is needed to aid in detecting cancer, heart attacks, diabetes, and leukemia, as well as the identification of bacteria and viruses that cause infections.

 We have been providing exceptional nursing education since 1889.
 Widely recognized for excellence in classroom and clinical settings, our program will prepare you for a rewarding career as a Registered Nurse (RN).